YangYiqu/YangYiqu.github.io/_projects/ESG_volatility_of_stock_and_ESG_adjusted_mean_variance_portofolio.md

-In conclusion, our study provides valuable insights into the relationship between the ESG scores and stock return and volatility in China’s A-share market, highlighting the importance of considering ESG factors for both companies and investors, and proposing a mean-variance model that incorporates ESG factors for investors for consideration
+In conclusion, our study provides valuable insights into the relationship between the ESG scores and stock return and volatility in China’s A-share market, highlighting the importance of considering ESG factors for both companies and investors, and proposing a mean-variance model that incorporates ESG factors for investors for consideration.

+We conducted extensive research on the topic "ESG Impact on Stock and Mean-Variance Portfolio: Evidence from China’s A-share Market" and authored a detailed paper that has been submitted to the Journal of Research in International Business and Finance, where I am a co-first author.
+The paper is currently under review.

 [Click here for more information (Github)](https://github.com/YangYiqu/Unlocking-A-Share-Market-Dynamics-Exploring-ESG-Impact-on-Volatility-and-Mean-Variance-Portfolio)